madcomp/road-connect/README.md

 Unity 2019.2.17f1 => Cocos Creator 3.7.2
 ```
 ## Architecture overview
-One of the key points was to try to preserve the original naming, classes and patterns already being used in the Unity project.
-This way it is easier to compare changes and translate future updates in the original game version.
-Also I believe it is simpler to evaluate the exercise results for Infinity Games interviewer.
+One of the key points was to preserve the original naming, classes, and patterns used in the Unity project.
+This approach makes it easier to compare changes and translate future updates in the original game version.
+Additionally, it simplifies the evaluation of the exercise results for the Infinity Games interviewer.

-However, despite keeping most of classes and visual components original format, we have some differences:
+However, despite maintaining most of the classes and visual components in their original format, there are some differences:

 1. Cocos puzzle pieces are now UI components (Sprite-based nodes) instead of gameplay gameObjects in Unity (SpriteRenderer-based).
 2. Game settings (for SFX and Music) had code implementation in Unity but no visibility for the player, so it was removed in Cocos version.